GianlucaVico/Cannon/README.md

 Install VcXsrv Windows X Server from [https://sourceforge.net/projects/vcxsrv/](https://sourceforge.net/projects/vcxsrv/).
 This is used to display Linux applications from the docker container.

 Start VcXsrv (XLaunch in the Start menu) and click next in the wizard.
-In the third page tick "Disable access controll" (this is equivalent to `xhost +` in the previous paragraph).
+On the third page tick "Disable access control" (this is equivalent to `xhost +` in the previous paragraph).

 Next, build the docker file from the root folder of the project (there is a dot at the end): `docker build -t cannon .`